 In his first season back home at USC, Watts helped guide the men's and women's sprinter post some impressive marks.
 His work with the 400m runners was especially impressive as Akawkaw Ndipagbor won the MPSF indoor 400m title and then earned indoor All-America honors and set the school outdoor record.
 Three USC women and one male scored at the Pac-12 Championships in the 400m dash.
 Vanessa Jones posted the fourth-fastest time ever by a USC woman of 52.15.

 Watts spent the 2012 and 2013 seasons as an assistant coach at CS Northridge, primarily working with the distance runners.

-Prior to that, Watts was an assistant coach at Harvard-Westlake High School which which he helped develop into one of the strongest distances programs in the country.
+Prior to that, Watts was an assistant coach at Harvard-Westlake High School which he helped develop into one of the strongest distances programs in the country.

 Watts began his coaching career as an assistant coach at Taft High, where he went to high school.

 Watts, who came to USC specializing in the 100- and 200-meter dashes, turned into the best 400-meter runner in USC history.
 The four-year (1989-92) letterman won the 1992 NCAA 400-meter race in a meet record time which still stands of 44.00 (he finished second in 1991) and he also ran the anchor leg on the USC school-record 1600-meter relay team that placed second (3:00.58).
 He also was a wide receiver on USC football team in 1990.
 Watts was inducted into the USC Athletic Hall of Fame in 2012.